chriseldredge/Klondike/README.md

 Finally, build:

-    grunt build
+    ember build

 This puts the built app into `./dist`.

-_Note_: `grunt build` will call msbuild if available to build the .NET components.
-Use `grunt build --force` to ignore the warning.
+_Note_: if you do not have the .NET 4.5 SDK or Mono 3.6 MDK installed you can skip building the .net assets by using the `ember-only` environment:

+    ember build --environment=ember-only

 ### .NET Back End

-The c# project requires Windows, Visual Studio 2013 and the Microsoft.NET Framework 4.5.1 SDK.
+The c# projects can be build on Windows or OS X / Linux.
+On Windows, install Visual Studio 2013 and the Microsoft.NET Framework 4.5 SDK.

-Make sure you use the MSBuild.exe included in Visual Studio 2013:

-    C:\Program Files (x86)\MSBuild\12.0\Bin\MSBuild.exe

-This puts the .NET assets into `./dist`.
+On OS X / Linux, install the [Mono MDK](http://www.mono-project.com/download/)

+Mono can also be installed by homebrew on OS X.

 ## Front End development without .NET

 You can develop the front end without needing to build or host the .net code.

-Edit [app/js/config.js](app/js/config.js) to point to an external Klondike API endpoint, then run
+Edit [app/config.js](app/config.js) to point to an external Klondike API endpoint, then run

-    grunt serve --force
+    ember serve --environment=ember-only

 The force flag is necessary to ignore the warning about MSBuild not being available.